iking7/StudyFinder-VideoApplication/README.md

 /index.js - server file built with node and socket.io

-/client/src/index.js - Main React file used to start the react app application
+/client/src/index.js - Main React file used to start the react app file.

-/client/src/App.js - Launches the Main screen of the application
+/client/src/App.js - Launches the application and loads library content.

-/client/src/MainScreen.js - which requests user permission to use audio and video, and sets up the display for the UI.
+/client/src/components/VideoPlayer.js - Sets up the UI for the video player, chat, and buttons.

-/client/src/SocketContext.js - Holds all client side connection logic accessible within the file without needing to rewrite code to access user information, state of video room, etc.
+/client/src/SocketContext.js - Holds all client side connection logic accessible within the file without needing to rewrite code to access user information, state of video room, etc. Also, requests user permission to use audio and video, and gets streams for the UI.